-These vegan peanut butter cookies are from a classic family recipe, now made dairy-free and egg-free simply by using a flax egg!
-The decadent but simple vegan cookies are beautifully crumbly and will legit melt in your mouth.
-They are easy to make without applesauce – the BEST vegan peanut butter recipe for the holidays or anytime of year!
+These easy vegan peanut butter cookies are from an old family recipe, now made dairy-free and egg-free simply by using a flax egg!
+The decadent vegan cookies are soft and crumbly and will legit melt in your mouth.
+They are simple to make – the perfect vegan peanut butter recipe for the holidays or any time of year!

 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps us keep the free vegan recipes coming your way!

 Pb cookies were always my favorite Christmas cookie.
 My aunt would make a huuuuuge batch every year and gift us each with our own tin of them.

 Our OWN tin!
 They were the perfect texture: soft and crumbly while still melting in your mouth.
 It was heaven.

 My Nana tells me this peanut butter cookie recipe originated from the kitchen staff at the elementary school her kids attended.

 Apparently, they kept telling Nana how delicious the peanut butter cookies at school were, so – being the head of the PTA – she marched down and secured the recipe herself.
 That part always makes me smile because no one says no to Nana.

 Luckily for me (and all of you, trust me), these peanut butter cookies were super easy to veganize.
 All that needed to be done was replace the chicken egg with a flax egg and bing, bang, boom – vegan cookies to knock your Christmas socks off.

 This recipe would make a GREAT holiday gift; your friends and fam will be STUNNED there’s not a hint of dairy or eggs in there!